 A quick and easy path to daily kale consumption is by way of a smoothie or shake!
 No need to cook your kale.
 Just strip the stems and toss the leaves in a blender.
-Add half of a banana and berries or a dusting of cinnamon to mask kale’s presence completely.
+Add half of a banana and berries or a dusting of cinnamon spice to mask kale’s presence completely.

 While smoothies make kale incredibly accessible, so do chips!
-Like we said earlier, there are plenty of credible brands for you to choose from or you can make your own at home with the help of a dehydrator!
+Like we said earlier, there are plenty of credible brands for you to choose from or you can make your own at home with the help of a top rated food dehydrator!

 However, while juicing increases the speed at which your body absorbs kale’s nutrients, you are not receiving its fiber (though if you eat a whole foods, plant-based diet, this shouldn’t be an issue).